Chonburi Football Club

 The team is widely known by their nickname The Sharks which can be seen in the club logo.

-In 2005 they won the Provincial League title by beating Nakhon Ratchasima Mazda FC at the Central stadium, Nakhon Ratchasima, and moved to Thai League 1 in the 2006 season with the Provincial League runners up, Suphanburi FC.
-The shark finished 8th place in the Thai League 2006 season.
+In 2005 they won the Provincial League title by beating Nakhon Ratchasima Mazda FC at the Central stadium, Nakhon Ratchasima, and moved to Thai Leagues 1 in the 2006 season with the Provincial League runners up, Suphanburi FC.
+The shark finished 8th place in the Thai Leagues 2006 season.

 In 2006 they were invited to play in the Singapore Cup and reached the final, defeating local sides Home United, Albirex Niigata Singapore and Balestier Khalsa along the way.
 In the final they lost to Tampines Rovers 2–3 in the extra time after leading 2–0.